 Pregnant woman charged with murder of Santina Cawley (2)

-Karen Harrington (35) told a detective ‘I didn’t murder no one’ after being charged
+Karen Harrington (35) told detective: ‘I didn’t murder no one’ after being charged

 A pregnant woman has appeared in court charged with the murder of a two-year-old girl at an apartment in Cork city last month.